Code-Institute-Submissions/Madebybrown-MazeAdventure.com/README.md

 I have manually tested the project by:
 - Giving invalid inputs
 - Tested with my local terminal and the Code Institute terminal
+- Letting other people play the game with the intention to "brake" it

 ## Bugs
 ### Solved bugs